 Folk Arts and Crafts Museum Introduction

-To experience the rich history and culture of Matsu, visiting the Matsu Folk Museum is a must!
-The museum, renovated in 2002, is a five-story building with a basement, showcasing distinct East Fujian architectural features, including traditional elements like old wine jars and small windows that reflect the elegance of East Fujian aesthetics.
-The museum houses numerous artifacts from the lives of Matsu's ancestors, with each floor dedicated to different themes, such as historical origins, topography, everyday life, language and culture, and traditional architecture, comprehensively documenting Matsu's history and culture.
-Upon entering, the first floor features a documentary about Matsu during the military administration period, providing insights into the lives of the people at that time.
-There is also an exhibition area showcasing recent archaeological findings and Matsu's geographical location.
-The second floor displays traditional Matsu architecture and aspects of local industries, while the third floor focuses on religious beliefs, folk music, crafts, and various rituals.
-Continuing upward, visitors can find a public exhibition space where art pieces are frequently featured.
-When visiting the various islands of Matsu, be sure to allocate some time to visit the Folk Museum for a rewarding experience.
+To understand the history of Matsu and experience its culture, visiting the Matsu Folk Museum is a must!
+The Matsu Folk Museum, renovated in 2002, is a building with one basement and four floors above ground.
+Not only does its exterior showcase distinct Fujian Eastern features, but it also includes decorations like ancient wine jars, small windows, and the "Beauty Leaning" ornament, elegantly presenting the essence of Fujian Eastern aesthetics.
+Inside, the museum houses many artifacts of the Matsu ancestors' daily life, with each floor dedicated to different themes.
+From the historical origins, topography, daily life, language culture, to folk architecture, the museum meticulously records every detail of Matsu.
+Upon entering, the first floor features a documentary about the military administration period in Matsu, providing insights into the lives of the military and civilians at that time, along with an exhibition area showcasing recent archaeological achievements and Matsu's geographical location.
+The second floor displays traditional Matsu architecture and industrial aspects, while the third floor focuses on religious beliefs, folk music, crafts, and related customs.
+Ascending further, there is a public exhibition space where various art pieces are frequently showcased.
+While visiting the different islands of Matsu, be sure to allocate time to visit the Matsu Folk Museum; you will certainly gain valuable insights from your visit.